Skip to content

 Translated URL Paths

 Route::localize() keeps the same path in every language.
-If you need truly localized paths (/about vs /de/ueber vs /fr/a-propos), use Route::translate() together with Localizer::url(), which looks up the URI from your language files:
+For truly localized paths (/about vs /de/ueber vs /fr/a-propos), use Route::translate() with Localizer::url():

 php